Neloy-Barman/Interpretable-Bengali-Fish-Recognizer/README.md

 </table>

 <h3><code style="color:blue">Dataloader Preparation</code></h3>
-<strong>I splitted the whole data to.
-I prepared the dataloader with a batch size of 32.</strong>
+<strong>I splitted the whole dataset with 80% for training purpose and 20& as validation set.
+I prepared the dataloader with a batch size of 32.
+After training I viewed the top losses and cleaned data for multiple times to get a better result as well as created multiple versions of dataloader.</strong>

 <h3><code style="color:blue">Models Experimentations</code></h3>
 <strong>To create the classifier, I chose some pre-trained and well-performing computer vision models with feature extractors avaialable in the fastAI and trained them.
 I selected these models from my previous research-based experience.
 The choosen ones are: -